 Who Is Grinnell Car Insurance Best and Worst For?

 Grinnell works best for senior drivers, those with accidents or speeding tickets on their record, and drivers with older vehicles seeking affordable coverage.
-Young drivers and those with DUIs should look elsewhere, as they'll face significantly higher premiums.
+Young drivers and those with DUIs should look elsewhere: they'll pay higher premiums with Grinnell than with most competitors.

 How Much Does Grinnell Car Insurance Cost?

 Grinnell car insurance costs range from $50 to $1,841 monthly, depending on your profile and coverage choice.
-We've broken down national costs by age group, gender, coverage type, credit score and driving record to help you make the best decision.
+We've broken down national costs by age group, gender, coverage type, credit score and driving record.

 Grinnell Car Insurance Rates by Driver Category

-Grinnell ranks as much more expensive on average for all driver types, including young drivers, seniors and those with violations.
-You can review how affordable Grinnell is for your specific driving category below to compare rates with other competitors.
+Grinnell ranks as more expensive on average across all driver types, including young drivers, seniors and those with violations.
+The table below shows rates by category alongside competitor comparisons.

 *We modified all profiles based on a 40-year-old male driver with good credit and no driving violations, driving a 2012 Toyota Camry.
 Young drivers are 25 and under, adults 26 to 64 and seniors 65+.
 We changed the vehicle age to 2007 for older cars and 2025 for newer ones.